teambit/docs/docs/apis/cli.md

 Workspace only: Initiates or Reset a workspace.

 `bit init`
 Initializes a [bit workspace](docs/concepts#bit-workspace) and create the needed directories.
+You can specify workspace defaults as parameters.

 **Init a workspace**: